Sumitomo Electric Industries: Environment and Energy

 This division provides electric wire and cable products that underpin stable energy supply.
 They include copper wire rods from which various types of electric wires and cables are made, power cables that are indispensable for the supply of high-voltage electricity, and trolley wires for railways.
 This business segment also supplies magnet wires used in household appliances, automotive electric components, and industrial motors- including hybrid products of rubber, plastic, and ceramics resulting from our development of wire coating technologies- to many different branches of industry.

 Industrial Materials

 Hard metal products, such as cutting tools, are essential for high-speed, high-performance, and high-precision mechanical processing.
 This division manufactures products used in many industries, including special metal wires for prestressed concrete used in civil engineering and construction projects; special steel wires such as steel cords used as tire-reinforcement materials in the automobile industry; and oil-tempered wires for valve springs.
-This division also makes sintered parts that are used as structural components in automobiles and home electric appliances, ranking among the top 3 in the world.
+This division also makes sintered parts that are used as structural components in automobiles and home electric appliances.

-Starting in 2013, Sumitomo Electric will expand into two more divisions, “Life Sciences” and “Resources” by making full use of the Group's wide-ranging technological capabilities.